You asked and we listened!

 If you’re not able to get a stylist to remove your hair extensions, this is your guide to getting it right.
-Follow our top tips below for each extension method and watch our handy video guides on our At Home Removals page of the website.
+Follow our top tips below for each extension method and watch our handy video guides.

 For each extension method, make sure you follow the below:

 - Ensure your hair is freshly washed and dried.

 - Make a note of where you removed the hair extensions from